mgamota2/ECE385/README.md

-# ECE385-Digital Systems Laboratory
+# ECE 385-Digital Systems Laboratory

-##Reports and code for various labs on FPGA
+## Reports and code for various labs on FPGA